Culture of Milan: Roman and early Christian monuments

 Few significant works of art have survived from the Roman era in Lombardy and the adjacent areas.
 Though the Roman Empire played an important role in the city's administration, artifacts of the Great Migrations and the Roman Germanic invasions were largely destroyed.
-In recent decades, there has been archaeological research concerning a number of ancient structures found under the city: city walls, the ruins of the product, and the ruins of the amphitheatre.
+Archaeological research in recent decades has uncovered a number of ancient structures, such as city walls, the ruins of the public bath, and the ruins of the amphitheatre.

 More remains of the culture of late Roman Empire, but they have actually been considered the products of early Christian art.
 This is the age in which Ambrose was bishop of Milan.
-The Basilica of Sant'Ambrogio stands today, although most come from later periods of use, but it is fundamentally a prototype for early Christian churches.
-Similarly, the effects of the Byzantine Empire can be observed in the architecture of the Basilica of San Lorenzo.
+While large parts of his Basilica of Sant'Ambrogio, as it stands today, come from later periods of use, it is still fundamentally a prototype for early Christian churches.
+The same is true of the Basilica of San Lorenzo, the architecture of which also shows Byzantine influence.